The images in this article were taken pre-COVID-19.

 16) You’ll be inspired

-With the new year looming, are you finding yourself stuck in a rut?
+Are you stuck in a rut?
 Or maybe you’re unsure of what to do with your life, or what to study after graduation?

-Taking a break, putting your life into perspective, and learning about other people’s lives might inspire an idea or spark an interest.
+Taking a break from your day-to-day routines, putting your life into perspective, and learning about other people’s lives might inspire an idea or spark a new interest.

 You might come up with a plan to build on the development of your own community, or discover a new life calling.